Training and Caring for a Deaf Dog

 "Usually, the owners are more upset by it than the dog," he says.

-If you suspect your dog might be deaf, try this test: wait until your dog is asleep or not looking at you and make a loud noise behind him, says Holly Newstead, who co-founded the Deaf Dog Education Action Fund in the mid ‘90s with her husband, John, after they acquired a deaf Dalmatian puppy.
+If you suspect your dog might be deaf, try this test: wait until your dog is asleep or not looking at you and make a loud noise behind them, says Holly Newstead, who co-founded the Deaf Dog Education Action Fund in the mid ‘90s with her husband, John, after they acquired a deaf Dalmatian puppy.